thirte3n/mtg/README.md

 To run the tests, open the root project directory in your terminal.
 Run `npm install` to install all necessary dependencies then run `npm test` to run automated tests.

+To run manual tests for the api, the `/http/*.http` files can be run using the [REST Client](https://marketplace.visualstudio.com/items?itemName=humao.rest-client) extension for Visual Studio Code.

 ### Deployment

 Before deploying to a server or host of your choice, run the build script for the client.